 Master List of Lapbooks (Homeschool Share) – Hundreds of lapbooks with content downloads compiled by Homeschool Share

-Dynamic 2 Moms – This site is free and everything is free on it.
-Contains information about lapbooking, notebooking and unit studies and is designed for the middle or high school homeschooler.
+Tina’s Dynamic Homeschool Plus – Information about lapbooking, notebooking and unit studies and is designed for the middle or high school homeschooler.
 There are also a number of resources for the elementary age homeschooler.

 A Journey Through Learning – Large selection of lapbook kits for sale